jesuscc1993/unofficial-ngx-anilist-client/README.md

 ## TODO

-- Add sort to dashboard lists
-- Add favourites to store and mark favorited entries
+- Add "export as JSON" feature to the user's list
 - Add language selection
-- Add "export as JSON" feature to the user's list
+- Add query options popup for dashboard lists
+  - Include, at least, limit, sort, status and format
+- Do NOT reset pagination on list changes (reset only on filter changes)
+- Limit dashboard results to improve load times
 - Move tags to the store
-- Do NOT reset pagination on list changes (reset only on filter changes)